microsoft/Build25-LAB324/lab/Skillable Workshop Instructions/01_Set_up.md

 1. **System Message Box**: Here is where we enter instructions for the model, previous to the user interaction.
 1. **Add your data**: Azure AI Foundry portal supports providing the deployed models with external data, allowing for better search and context.
 1. **Parameters**: This tab contains the models detailed settings, such as temperature.
-1. **Chat Box**: The chat box is where we will see our interactions with the model in the form of chat messages.
+1. **Chat history**: The chat box is where we will see our interactions with the model in the form of chat messages.
-1. **Prompt Box**: This is where we type the prompts we want to send to the model.
+1. **Prompt Box**: This is where we type the user queries ("prompts") we want to send to the model.

 ### Images Playground

-Navigate back to Playgrounds, select the **Image playground** and click **Try the Image Playground.** This option allows you to work with image generation
+Navigate back to Playgrounds, select the **Images playground** and click **Try the Image Playground.** This option allows you to work with image generation

 ![Image of Azure AI Foundry Playground Images Mode](./Images/aifoundry-image-playground.jpg)